Skip to Main Content

 Big data is increasingly becoming a topic of research and is being used in almost every discipline.
 Lindebaum, Moser, and Islam discuss the ways in which borrowing corporate data hurts theorizing in management research, while Yu and Fang celebrate the accessibility of modeling data for urban studies.
 However, data technologies are also making their way onto campuses and into the lives of student communities in perhaps unwelcome ways.

-Consider, for example, how some instructors have been compelled to adopt surveillance software that sacrifices privacy in the name of academic integrity, using the exam proctoring software Proctorio in accordance with university or departmental policy.
-Proctorio is a remote-testing software that claims to reduce cheating, but invades privacy, allows for discrimination, and reduces accessibility.
-It's been pulled from several universities, including UIUC, in response to student outrage.
+Consider, for example, how some instructors have been compelled to adopt surveillance software that sacrifices privacy in the name of academic integrity in accordance with university or departmental policy.
+These remote-testing softwares- including Proctorio, Honorlock, and ProctorU- claim to reduce cheating, but invade privacy, allow for discrimination, and reduce accessibility.
+They have been pulled from several universities; UIUC discontinued its use of Proctorio in response to student outrage.
+There have been many complaints that the software is discriminatory, perpetuating racial bias in its facial detection algorithms, as well as an unprecedented invasion of privacy.

 In another bizarre example, facial recognition software was discovered installed on a vending machine on the University of Waterloo's campus, monitoring and capturing students' data without their knowledge.
 In this case, no one using the vending machine, or even walking by, knew until a student noticed a revealing error message.